The NAEP disaster repeats itself in the United States every year. Can anything fix it?

 The U.S. public K-12 system, arguably the best in the world, needs an assist

-Just being the best in the world isn’t enough—not if it isn’t inclusive of the U.S. students it’s meant to serve.
+Just being the best in the world isn’t enough—not if it isn’t inclusive of all of the U.S. students it’s meant to serve.

 Visualize this metaphor: 10,000 newborns, randomly selected from hospitals across the United States, are brought into one vast nursery.
 Swaddled and sleeping—indistinguishable in their promise.
 Each child embodies a complex mix of cognitive, noncognitive, and opportunity-based traits—the multivariate constructs that shape human potential.